-- Copy of Certificate for the relevant Level 2 competency qualification that relates to the Apprentice's chosen pathway. - Log book, diary, portfolio evidence recorded by the Apprentice documenting on the job coaching, mentoring and support received.
-This can include evidence of where on the job learning opportunities and/or activities have been met. - Course attendance records for any "at workstation" training/learning interventions (records may be held electronically). - Witness testimonies, video footage or any other authorised and valid mode of supporting evidence that required on the job training hours have been carried out. - Verification from Assessors that they are satisfied that the recommended minimum requirements for on the job learning hours for company training, mentoring, review and appraisal have been fulfilled and details of how any additional types of on the job training has been achieved (e.g. mentoring, appraisal, assessment, at workstation instruction etc)
+- Copy of Certificate for the relevant Level 2 competency qualification that relates to the Apprentice's chosen pathway. - Log book, diary, portfolio evidence recorded by the Apprentice documenting on the job

+- Course attendance records for any "at workstation" training/learning interventions (records may be held electronically). - Witness testimonies, video footage or any other authorised and valid mode of supporting evidence that required on the job training hours have been carried out. - Verification from Assessors that they are satisfied that the recommended minimum requirements for on the job learning hours for company training, mentoring, review and appraisal have been fulfilled and details of how any additional types of on the job training has been achieved (e.g. mentoring, appraisal, assessment, at workstation instruction etc)